 MPR Archive presents a collection of varied Native topics in and around Minnesota.
 Stories include interviews, commentary, events, speeches, documentaries, and reports.

-November 29, 1974 - Clyde Bellecourt was invited to participate in an international meeting of the World Council of Churches at Montreux, Switzerland, the first WCC to invite representation by Native Americans.
+November 29, 1974 - Clyde Bellecourt has been invited to participate in an international meeting of the World Council of Churches at Montreux, Switzerland, the first WCC to invite representation by Native Americans.
 He says the principal goal is to elicit support for American Indian treaty rights.
+Bellecourt also looks to ask for financial support.

 February 3, 1975 - MPR’s Kevin McKiernan reports on announcement of settlement after a month long Alexian monastery occupation.
 Early Sunday evening, Brother Maurice Wilson read statement of agreement to end novitiate occupation.
 Alexians will convey title of novitiate to Menominee Indian tribe in an attempt to prevent further violence.
 Deed will be transferred to new tribal government.